dezign999/pxl999/README.md

 This watch face was made using the free Arduino IDE, Photoshop CC, image2ccp, Glypher Studio (font creation), Cloud Convert (otf > ttf), and truetype2gfx.

 I'm still relatively new to C++ (and rusty), so please excuse the mess.
-I've taken a lot of David Peer's code from his examples and borrowed much of Symptym's NTP time syncing code.
+I've taken a lot of David Peer's code from his examples and borrowed much of Symptym's & Aliceafterall's NTP time syncing code.

 Please note, that this works on my watchy, your results may vary :P I had a real problem with the watchy crashing if I polled for weather too early at boot, therefore I put a workaround in by forcing a delay and just showing RTC temperature at first boot.
 If you find a way to fix this, please lmk!